-Appendix A: Usage and Terminology
+Appendix A Terminology and Use

-This appendix contains definitions of general computer and RPMS-related terms, as well as usage guidelines for these and other frequently misused and misspelled words
+This appendix contains definitions of general computer and RPMS-related terms, as well as usage guidelines for these and other frequently misused and misspelled words.

 Use standard American English spelling rules, referring to the Merriam Webster Collegiate Dictionary (hard copy or online) for words not addressed in this appendix.
-Refer to the Microsoft Manual of Style for Technical Publications for styles and conventions generally used in documenting user interfaces, and Sections 11.3 and 11.4 of this style guide for specific guidelines for OIT documentation.
+Refer to the Microsoft Writing Style Guide for styles and conventions generally used in documenting user interfaces, and Sections 11.3 and 11.4 of this style guide for specific guidelines for OIT RPMS documentation.